bigboomdesign/big-boom-rule-of-three/builds/development/readme.txt

 * Option to include "Read More" link with each block

 For best results, make sure the images you use for each content block have the same aspect ratio.

+== Installation ==

+* Go To Plugins >> Add New
+* Either search for \"Big Boom\" or Upload the .zip file downloaded here.
+* Once installed, go to the `Rule Of Three` admin menu item and set up your content
+* Use the shortcode [rule-of-three] in a page/post/widget/etc to insert the content into the front end

+== Frequently Asked Questions ==

+None yet.

+== Screenshots ==

+1. A single block with no styling
+2. A single block with Drop Shadow styling
+3. A single block with Nested styling
+4. A single block with Circle styling
+5. A single block with Bar styling
+6. A single block using Font Awesome mode

+== Changelog ==

+None yet.